What Is Ashwagandha? 10 Surprising Benefits Of Ashwagandha

 The recommended dosage for ashwagandha extract is anywhere between 50mg and 6,000mg, divided into three doses of 2,000mg.
 A dosage of 50mg could be enough to treat some forms of anxiety, while the maximum dosage is usually sufficient to treat most conditions.
 You should take ashwagandha with food.
 If you take it once a day, you should take it in the morning.
 The herb is generally non-toxic when taken with food.

 Traditionally, ashwagandha powder was mixed into a cup of warm milk with honey and taken before going to bed.
 Its calming effects benefit those suffering from insomnia or other sleep disorders.
 The herb is conducive to a good night’s sleep for anyone.
 The recommended amount to take is up to 1 tsp of powder per 1 cup of water.

-According to Ayurvedic medicine, any herb is best taken together with a vehicle, and milk is considered the best vehicle to help the body fully absorb the healing properties in the herb.
+According to Ayurvedic medicine, it’s best to take the herb together with a vehicle, and milk is a great vehicle to help the body fully absorb the healing properties in the herb.
 Ashwagandha also tastes better with milk, as the herb has a somewhat bitter taste when taken in its natural, raw, form.

 Having ashwagandha root powder in milk is not the only way to ingest the herb.
 There are so many things you can do with the powder.
-You can even add ashwagandha powder to cookie dough mix so that you get all the health benefits packed into a delicious cookie!
+You can even add ashwagandha powder to cookie dough mix so that you get all the health benefits in a delicious cookie!

 Ashwagandha Tea Explained

-What do you do when your alarm goes off at 7am and you wake up exhausted feeling like you just ran a marathon?
-If you are one of 83% percent of adult Americans who drink coffee – surviving on your daily coffee run and instant caffeine and energy boost – it might be time to change your habits.
+What do you do when your alarm goes off at 7 am and you wake up exhausted feeling like you just ran a marathon?
+If you’re one of 83% percent of American adults who drink coffee – surviving on your daily instant caffeine and energy boost – it might be time to change your habits.